The CDC recommends COVID-19 vaccines for everyone 6 months and older and boosters for everyone 5 years and older, if eligible.

-While children are less likely to end up with severe health effects from COVID-19, unfortunately it isn't rare for a child to end up in the hospital with symptoms.
+While children are less likely to end up with severe health effects from the COVID-19 virus, unfortunately it isn't rare for a child to end up in the hospital with symptoms.
 In the United States along, several hundred children have died from this disease.
+Getting vaccinated can help boost your child's immune system so they can better fight the COVID-19 virus.Learn more.

 A rare side effect has been seen in a small percentage of boys, 12-17, who have received the vaccine.
 Learn more here.
 No serious side effects were found in children 5-11 who received the vaccine within the 2 month monitoring period after the clinical trials.
 Learn more about the clinical trials and safety research here.